 Go inside previously off-limits rooms in San Jose's storied Winchester Mystery House, such as the south turret (aka the Witch's Cap), on the Explore More Tour.
 Hard hats are provided for tiptoeing through the basement with your guide.

-Ogle the opulence of Hearst Castle in San Simeon, California, where media mogul William Randolph Hearst once splashed with starlets in the massive marble-tiled Neptune Pool, recently renovated and reopening by the end of the year.
+Ogle the opulence of Hearst Castle in San Simeon, California, where media mogul William Randolph Hearst once splashed with starlets in the massive marble-tiled Neptune Pool, which was recently renovated and reopened in 2018.